abuicke/tarot/the celtic cross.md

 Really the unconscious is what's pushing you forward.
 It's the unseen motivation that's driving you.

+In many cases the unconscious card will be reversed, indicating the lack of a certain quality or state is troubling you and driving you to act.

 ### 5 - The Past